Pi-Apps-Coders/docs/docs/apps-list.md

 <https://github.com/cobalt2727/L4T-Megascript/raw/master/scripts/games_and_emulators/minecraft_java_multimc.sh> - Install script written by theofficialgman based on the version for the L4T Megascript<br />
 ARM32/ARM64

+    CUSTOM BUILD of MultiMC5/Launcher code for ARMhf/ARM64 support.
+Includes Microsoft, Mojang, and PC GamePass Account support.
+This launcher allows you to easily manage multiple instances of minecraft and your mods at once.

-    NOTE: For best performance, we recommend a version like 1.12.2 + Optifine or the latest Minecraft with Optifabric or Sodium/Lithium/Phosphor Fabric Mods.
+    NOTE: The use of performance enhancing mods is highly encouraged, such as optifine with Optifabric and Fabric/Forge or Sodium/Lithium/Phosphor Fabric Mods.

     Minecraft Java MultiMC5 for the Raspberry Pi
     To run: Menu -> Games -> MultiMC